derivepass/derivepass-storage/README.md

 systemctl start derivepass.service
 ```

-...verify that it runs with:
+Verify that it runs with:
 ```sh
 systemctl status derivepass.service
 ```